Child and Family Outcomes Measurement

 Dispute Resolution Learning Community

-A new learning community starting in fall 2018, co-led by CADRE and ECTA, for state Part C coordinators and staff.
-Peer learning opportunity for participants to share experiences in addressing and resolving Part C disputes, both formal and informal.
+A new learning community starting in fall 2018, co-led by CADRE and ECTA, this peer learning group for state Part C coordinators and staff allows participants to share experiences in addressing and resolving Part C disputes, both formal and informal.
 State-developed agenda topics might include: strategies for providing training for hearing officers and mediators; designing procedures, logs and forms for investigating complaints; options for collecting ongoing data on disputes; implications for general supervision and other topics as identified.